LeoMehraban/factor-lsp/README.md

 ## Features

-- At the moment, code completion is theoretically supported (though I haven't managed to test this because of an unknown bug in my nvim config).
+- At the moment, code completion is supported
 - In addition, there is hover support, which allows for quick and easy viewing of the stack effects of words.
 - The buggiest feature at the moment is diagnostics, which is practically unusable and very unreliable.
 When it works, it's nice at least
 - Perhaps the most useful feature is signature help, which is hooked up to the the factor help system, and thus allows you to get on-demand documentation for words in markdown format.